Dashboard Member settings

 Sign up Sign in

-The processing of special category 'sensitive' personal data (eg information about racial/ethnic origin, political opinions or sexual life) is given greater protection than other types of personal data.
-This means that further conditions for processing need to be met and recorded in a DPIA.
-For more information, read Data protection impact assessments and Compliance for DPIAs.
+The processing of special category 'sensitive' personal data (often simply referred to as ‘special category personal data’ or ‘sensitive personal data’) is given greater protection than other types of personal data.
+This means that a further condition for processing needs to be met and recorded in a DPIA.

-Substantial public interest is one of the conditions for the processing of special category personal data.
-The processing must be necessary for reasons of substantial public interest.
-Being of ‘substantial public interest’ means that the public interest needs to be real and of substance.
-Read Compliance for DPIAs for more information.
 Being ‘necessary’ doesn’t mean that the processing has to be absolutely essential, but it must be more than useful or habitual.
-It must also be a reasonable and proportionate way of achieving the purpose, and the organisation must not use more data than they need.
+It must also be a reasonable and proportionate way of achieving the purpose, and the organisation must not use more data than it needs.

-What are the associated conditions?
+What are the associated conditions for substantial public interest?

-Statutory and government purposes
+1. Statutory and government purposes

 The processing is necessary for reasons of substantial public interest and for the exercise of a function:

-• of the Crown, a Minister of the Crown or a government department
+• of the Crown, a Minister of the Crown, or a government department

-Administration of justice and parliamentary purposes
+2. Administration of justice and parliamentary purposes

 The processing is necessary for:

-• the administration of justice
+• the administration of justice, or

 • the exercise of a function of either House of Parliament

-Equality of opportunity or treatment
+3. Equality of opportunity or treatment

-The processing must also be necessary to identify or review the existence/absence of equality of opportunity or treatment between the groups of people specified in relation to the category of personal data to enable such equality to be promoted/maintained.
+The processing must also be necessary to identify or review the existence/absence of equality of opportunity or treatment between groups of people specified above, to enable such equality to be promoted/maintained.

-Racial and ethnic diversity at senior levels
+4. Racial and ethnic diversity at senior levels

 The processing is of personal data revealing racial/ethnic origin and: